djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

     * Procedural source: Generates data programmatically.
     * Reader source: Reads data from a file.
   - Filter: Processes and transforms data objects.
 Filters often modify the geometry or connectivity of the input data to achieve the desired result.

-### Data Flow
-* The flow of data in VTK usually follows this pattern: Source -> Data object -> Filter -> Data object.
-* Each stage of this pipeline can modify the data and its connectivity, which determines how the data elements relate to each other.

 ### Sources
 * Generate data objects or read data from files.